 How to Get the Best Internet for Gaming

-What is the best internet speed for gaming?
+What is a good internet speed for gaming?

 Conventional wisdom might lead you to believe slow internet speeds are the cause of all your gaming problems.
 In reality, the only time gaming requires something faster than your average broadband internet (25–50 Mbps) is when you’re downloading a new game or update.

-Even a fast-paced game like Apex Legends requires only a 512 Kbps internet connection for online gaming.
+Even a fast-paced video game like Apex Legends requires only a 512 Kbps internet connection.
 But at the same time, internet speeds still matter if you’re not the only one who needs the internet.

 Think about download speeds like a birthday cake: splitting a 50 Mbps internet connection between two people means you both get a generous share, but when your household has five or ten people taking video calls or watching movies, your slice of cake will be split and split until it’s a pile of crumbs.

 We’d suggest at least a 50 Mbps internet connection if you’re getting internet for yourself.
 For larger households and families, upgrade to plans with a minimum download speed of at least 150 Mbps.
 With faster download speeds, your home internet can easily support more Zoom calls or Netflix sessions without running into performance issues.

 But even if you have a fast internet plan, it’s no guarantee that you’ll have a smooth gaming experience.
 Latency, jitter, and packet loss are equally important factors to consider for online gaming.

 Your internet plan’s upload speed isn’t incredibly important for online gaming.
 Most online games need upload speeds of only 1 Mbps to properly run.